CesiumGS/cesium-unity/Documentation~/developer-setup.md

 ```

 > [!NOTE]
+> If you receive compilation errors such as,
+> ```
+> IonTokenTroubleshootingWindowImpl.h:3:10: fatal error: 'DotNet/System/String.h' file not found
+> ```
-> If you receive compilation errors, verify that Reinterop has generated the `.cpp` and `.h` source files.
-These should be located in `com.cesium.unity/native~/Runtime/generated-Editor/` and `com.cesium.unity/native~/Editor/>generated-Editor/`.
+> Verify that Reinterop has generated the required `.cpp` and `.h` source files.
+These should be located in `com.cesium.unity/native~/Runtime/generated-Editor/` and `com.cesium.unity/native~/Editor/generated-Editor`.
 > If those directories are not present, you may force Reinterop to run by adding a comment or other minor change to `./Runtime/ConfigureReinterop.cs`
 and `./Editor/ConfigureReinterop.cs` .
 > ```